marcelgoh/beluga-syntax/README.md

-# logic-computation
+# Logic and Computation

-Logic and Computation
+Using the Beluga programming language.